kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 type WorkloadSpec struct {
 	// ...

-	// MaximumExecutionTime if provided, determines the maximum time the workload can be admitted
+	// MaximumExecutionTimeSeconds if provided, determines the maximum time, in seconds, the workload can be admitted
 	// befrore it's automatically deactivated.
-	MaximumExecutionTime *metav1.Duration `json:"maximumExecutionTime,omitempty"`
+	MaximumExecutionTimeSeconds int32 `json:"maximumExecutionTimeSeconds,omitempty"`
 }
 ```